 Your backup plan is to try and sound balanced and adaptable (or flexible).
 That means you aren't emphasizing something specific on your work environment preference.
 Instead, draw attention towards your flexibility concerning the work environment or culture.

 It might not be as assuring as when you are prepared to answer against the company culture.
 But this is the best you can do in this situation.

 Here’s a recap to all things covered:

-• The ‘how to answer’ aspect tells how you should respond to the question.
-Further, the ‘how to answer' aspect has three elements – affirmation, positivity, and reasoning.
+- The "how to answer" aspect tells how you should respond to the question.
+Further, the "how to answer" aspect has three elements – confidence, positivity, and reasoning.

-• For cases where you lack the necessary information about the company, you need to sound balanced but versatile to be in contention.
+- For cases where you lack the necessary information about the company, you need to sound balanced but versatile.

 What type of work environments do you prefer?

-The above question or any question that talks about work environment preference do not have a right or wrong answer.
-Every situation in which such a question is asked varies, and so does the answer.
-The key to answering such question is acquiring information about the organization’s working atmosphere and using this information in a way that favors your case.
-Your response should show you agreeing and willing to work in an environment that the company provides.
-Besides, you can enjoy an advantage over other candidates if you can prove the company that you can succeed in a work environment like theirs by telling about your experiences and achievements.
-That way, they see you as a low-risk option, which paired with requisite skills can help you get the job.
+The above question or any question that talks about work environment preference does not have a right or wrong answer.
+Every situation in which a question like this is asked will vary.
+And so should your answer.
+The key to answering such question is acquiring information about the company’s working atmosphere and using that information in a way that favors your case.
+Your response should show you agreeing with and willing to work in an environment that the company provides.
+Besides, you can gain an advantage over other candidates if you can prove to the company that you can succeed in a work environment like theirs by telling them about your prior experiences and achievements.
+That way, they see you as a low-risk option, which paired with your skills can help you land the job.